nyfaapp/celo-nyfa-app/README.md

 # Nyfa App - Powered by Privy Server Wallets and Coinbase's AgentKit

-👧🏾 Nyfa - Not Your Financial Advisor
+👧🏾 Nyfa - Not Your Financial Advisor (Human Name: Nyla)

 🖼️ NoFA - Not Financial Advice